Every Business has Sensitive Information

 Without the proper safeguards, information often ends up in garbage bins where it is readily available to anyone.
 This information is especially useful to competitors because it contains the details of current activities.
 Discarded daily records include phone messages, memos, misprinted forms, drafts of bids, and drafts of correspondence.

 All businesses suffer potential exposure due to the need to discard these business records.
 The only means of minimizing this exposure is to make sure information is securely collected and destroyed.
-Scotia Security Shredding is able to securely shred all your sensitive documents.
+Scotia Security Shredding is able to perform secure document disposal on all your sensitive documents.
 This will help you or your company safely dispose of sensitive material, while freeing up employees to focus on more valuable tasks!

 By destroying records according to a set schedule, a company limits potential security risks, eliminates liability concerns, and ensures that company information remains secret.

 The period of time that confidential records are stored should be determined by a retention schedule that takes into consideration their useful value to the business, institution, or individual and the governing legal requirements.
 No record should be kept longer than this retention period.